jimbozhang/Interspeech2026-Audio-Encoder-Challenge/README.md

 Participants are required to submit a pre-trained model encapsulated within the specified API.
 The model should accept a single-channel audio signal, represented as a PyTorch tensor with shape [B, T], and an optional mask of shape [B,T] where B denotes the batch size and T represents the number of samples in the time domain and ones represent keep in the mask, while zero represent discard.
 The model should output a frame-level prediction of shape [B, T′,D], where T′ can be different from the input T and D is the embedding dimension defined by the participant as well as the optional mask of shape [B, T'].

 While there are no strict limitations on model size, submitted models must be able to be run successfully on a card with 24G RAM.

+Each team may submit only one model, and each individual may belong to only one team.

 The submission steps are as follows: